yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 so, the traffic should be encrypted using the ephemeral shared session key and encapsulated in a traffic packet, before being sent to the target coordinates.

+### Session MTU

+During the exchange of session pings and session pongs to set up a session, both nodes send their maximum supported MTU size for the session to the other node.
+Once a round-trip including both a session ping and a session pong have taken place, both nodes will know what the maximum supported value is for both nodes.

+The agreed maximum supported MTU of the session **must** equal the lowest of the two exchanged values.

-Critically, the contents of an individual traffic message **must not** exceed the maximum supported MTU size of the session.
-If a node receives a traffic message that exceeds the maximum supported MTU size of the session, the node **should** drop the message.
+The contents of an individual traffic message **must not** exceed this agreed size.
+If a node receives a traffic message that exceeds the maximum agreed size for the session, the node **should** drop the message.